joffrey-bion/krossbow/docs/websocket/ktor.md

 ## Usage with StompClient

-To use the `KtorWebSocketClient` instead of the platform default, you need to specify it when creating your `StompClient`:
+To use the `KtorWebSocketClient` pass an instance of it when creating your `StompClient`:

 ```kotlin
 val client = StompClient(KtorWebSocketClient())